Appearance

 | Offline | Device has not responded recently (during business hours) |

-| Offline (Expected) | Device is offline outside of business hours — this is normal |
+| Offline (Expected) | Device is offline outside of business hours.
+This is normal |

 | Never Seen | Device was paired but has never sent a heartbeat |